rusparrish/Visual-Thinking-Lens/README.md

 ---

+### 🧪 Kernel Metrics for Compositional Analysis

+Current evaluation metrics for generative image models (FID, CLIP, T2I-CompBench) measure semantic correctness and feature-space realism, but they miss a fundamental dimension: spatial reasoning.
+Models can satisfy prompts while exhibiting distinct compositional priors—habitual patterns in placement, void allocation, packing density, and mass distribution.
+This repository introduces a minimal geometric kernel (Δx, rᵥ, ρᵣ, μ, xₚ) that quantifies these spatial behaviors, revealing stable "compositional basins" where different engines naturally operate.
+Testing across 300+ images and 14 platforms shows that GPT and Sora cluster in right-biased, high-void regimes while MidJourney exhibits left-weighted compression, and these signatures remain stable across prompt variations.
+Critically, perturbation experiments demonstrate that geometric structure degrades before semantic failure—void ratio and cohesion decay provide early collapse signals invisible to semantic metrics.
+The framework is designed for practical adoption: geometric primitives computed from standard mask extraction, compatible with existing benchmarks, and applicable to version regression detection, model comparison, safety monitoring, and architectural fingerprinting.
+Full implementation notebooks, validation protocols, and cross-engine comparative studies are included for independent verification and extension.

+---

 ### 🧪 LSI-lite: A Composition Analysis Tool (`/LSI_Image_Quality_Tools`)

 LSI-lite (MVP) measures how an image behaves under compositional structure using three primitives: Δx (off-center gravity), rᵥ (void ratio), ρᵣ (rupture/mark energy) and tells you if it sits within intended bands for its class.
 It’s built to study stability, not to crown winners.
 Balance (Δx): How far the visual center is from the geometric center Density (rᵥ): The ratio of empty space to filled space Detail (ρᵣ): The amount of edge energy and texture density in key areas It combines these measurements into a 0-100 score for how an image lines up or "passes" basic structural compositional criteria.
 It helps distinguish delta in AI and human default.